 About Kerry-Lynne Findlay

-In 1997-98 Kerry-Lynne served as the elected President of the then 10,000 member BC Branch of the Canadian Bar Association and was the Founding Chair of both the BC Women Lawyers Forum and later the National Women Lawyers Forum.
-She was appointed Queen’s Counsel in 1999 for superior knowledge of the law and demonstrating the highest ethical standards.
+From 1997 to 1998, Kerry-Lynne served as the elected President of the British Columbia Branch of the Canadian Bar Association and was the Founding Chair of both the British Columbia Women Lawyers Forum and the National Women Lawyers Forum.
+She was appointed Queen’s Counsel in 1999 for superior knowledge of the law and for demonstrating the highest ethical standards.

 Kerry-Lynne has also been recognized with Paul Harris Fellowships from Rotary International, the Alpha Gamma Delta International Distinguished Citizen Award, the YWCA Woman of Distinction Award for Management, Professions and Trades, having been previously nominated for Community Service, and the Queen’s Diamond Jubilee Medal for Service to Canada.

-Kerry-Lynne grew up primarily on Vancouver Island and in Vancouver, graduating as a boarder at Vancouver’s Crofton House School then entering UBC at age 16.
+Kerry-Lynne grew up primarily on Vancouver Island and in Vancouver, graduating as a boarder at Vancouver’s Crofton House School and entering UBC at age 16.
 She graduated with a B.A, (with Honours) majoring in History and Political Science (Soviet Studies), and a J.D. in Law, learning leadership skills as President of her AGD Sorority Chapter and on Law School committees.

 Kerry-Lynne lives in South Surrey with her husband, Brent Chapman, actor and producer, who has appeared in thousands of radio commercials, and hundreds of TV commercials, as well as animated and feature films.
 They are the parents of four children, and grandparents of a growing family.
-All four of Kerry-Lynne and Brent’s children are UBC graduates and achieved post-graduate degrees: three are lawyers, and one is a Registered Clinical Counsellor.
+All four of Kerry-Lynne and Brent’s children are UBC graduates and have achieved post-graduate degrees: three are lawyers, and one is a Registered Clinical Counsellor.